Who was the disciple of Jesus referred to by Papias of Hierapolis (early second century) as John the Elder?

 In so doing, he displaced the far earlier and widespread tradition, drawn from Papias, in which the bishops of the Roman province of Asia came to John in Ephesus late in Domitian’s reign and urged to write his Gospel.

 The John Called Mark

 Much of my research has focused on the reception of the John called Mark in Christian tradition.

 In my work, The John also Called Mark: Reception and Transformation in Christian Tradition (preview), I examine how this Mark, the cousin of Barnabas and assistant of Paul spoken of in the Acts of the Apostles and the Pauline corpus, was often identified with John the Evangelist and/or the Beloved Disciple in Christian sources.
 I also explain how he came to be variously conflated with Mark the Evangelist and Mark of Alexandria, beginning from about the turn of the fourth century.
-Until this time, and often even afterwards, the three Marks, I argue, were distinguished.